-Chart patterns are among the most important tools we can use to guess the next market direction, take a position and make some money.
-So far, I have talked about triangles, wedges, flags, pennants, rectangles, head and shoulders, and cup and handle patterns.
-In this article, I am talking about some other kinds of patterns that are very important in predicting the market’s direction, specially when there is a possibility that the market changes its direction.
+Chart patterns are among the most important tools we can use to guess the next direction of markets, take a position and make some money.
+So far, I have talked about Triangles, Wedges, Flags, Pennants, Rectangles, Head and Shoulders, and Cup and Handle patterns.
+In this article, I will talk about some other kinds of patterns that are very important in predicting the market’s direction, specially when there is a possibility that the market changes its direction.

 What Are Butterfly and Bat Patterns?